Ovaltineys: Original Ovaltineys

-The club, founded in 1935, had its own radio show, Ovaltiney's Concert Party, on Radio Luxembourg, sponsored by the manufacturer.
-It achieved five million members in 1939.
-This was a time when few people had televisions, and radio was all-important as a medium, and had huge audiences.
-The show was broadcast on Sunday evenings between 5.30pm and 6pm over the powerful Long Wave transmitter and the show became well known throughout the UK for its theme song We Are The Ovaltineys.
-Members of the club received a membership badge and book and the chance to take part in competitions and other activities.
+The League of Ovaltineys was founded in 1935 and achieved five million members in 1939.
+Members of the club received a membership badge and rule book and the chance to take part in competitions and other activities.
 There was a weekly comic too.

+The League had its own radio show, Ovaltiney's Concert Party, on the commercial station Radio Luxembourg, sponsored by the manufacturer, at a time when there was no commercial radio with advertising in the UK.
+Few people had televisions, and radio was all-important as a medium, and had huge audiences.
+The show was broadcast on Sunday evenings between 5.30pm and 6pm over the powerful Long Wave transmitter and the show became well known throughout the UK for its theme song We Are The Ovaltineys which was also available as sheet music.
+This advertising jingle, which featured the popular English singing trio The Beverley Sisters, was regarded as one of the most successful jingles of the era.

 Revivals

-In 1952 a new version of the Ovaltineys' show was aired once more at 6:15 PM on Sunday evenings over Radio Luxembourg on its new 208 Medium Wave transmitter.
+In 1952 a new version of the Ovaltineys' show was aired once more at 6:15 pm on Sunday evenings over Radio Luxembourg on its new 208m (1439kHz) Medium Wave transmitter.

 In the late 1960s the Ovaltineys' Club was relaunched and aimed at modern children and, in addition to their badge, members received a record with instrumental songs performed in a "pop" style.
 The presidents of the new club were the British comedy team of Morecambe and Wise.

 In 1975 the song We Are The Ovaltineys came back to a new audience when it was used by Ovaltine in a TV advertisement and released as a single record.